 NHL Game Summary - NY Rangers at Tampa Bay

-  Final Score: Tampa Bay 5, NY Rangers 3
+Final Score: NY Rangers 3, Tampa Bay 2

-  Steve Eminger, Brian Boyle and Derek Stepan each scored during the third period for the Rangers, who have dropped three of their last five games.
+Derek Stepan and Rick Nash each scored once, while Taylor Pyatt added a pair of assists for the Rangers, who have won three of their last four.

 "It always feels good to score, but mainly it was the win that felt the best," Nash said.
 "It was a big win."